The Doors of Perception: Compilation of the book

 After Osmond's departure, Huxley and Maria left to go on a three-week, 5000 mi car trip around the national parks of the North West of the US.
 After returning to Los Angeles, he took a month to write the book.
 The Doors of Perception was the first book Huxley dedicated to his wife Maria.
 Harold Raymond, at his publisher Chatto and Windus, said of the manuscript, "You are the most articulate guinea pig that any scientist could hope to engage."
 The title was taken from William Blake's poem The Marriage of Heaven and Hell:

 If the doors of perception were cleansed every thing would appear to man as it is: Infinite.
 For man has closed himself up, till he sees all things thro' narrow chinks of his cavern.

 Huxley had used Blake's metaphor in The Doors of Perception while discussing the paintings of Vermeer and the Nain brothers, and previously in The Perennial Philosophy, once in relation to the use of mortification as a means to remove persistent spiritual myopia and secondly to refer to the absence of separation in spiritual vision.
-Blake had a resounding impact on Huxley, he shared many of Blake's earlier revelations and interests in art and literature.
+Blake had a resounding impact on Huxley, who shared many of Blake's earlier revelations and interests in art and literature.
 In the early 1950s, Huxley had suffered a debilitating attack of the eye condition iritis.
 This increased his concern for his already poor eyesight and much of his work in the early part of the decade had featured metaphors of vision and sight.